jsseidel/draftman2/docsbuild/compiling.md

 # Compiling a Project

-To assemble all the relevant files into a coherent single Markdown document, select *Compile...* from the Project menu and then choose a location to store the file.
+To assemble all the relevant files into a coherent single Markdown document, select *Compile...* from the *Project* menu and then choose a location to store the file.

-Draftman2 will include all files marked as 'Inc' from the Keeper.
+Draftman2 will include all files marked as *Inc* from the Keeper.

 ## Include folder titles